 Statement by the Republic of Maldives on behalf of the Alliance of Small Island States

 I have the honour to speak on behalf of the Alliance of Small Island States (AOSIS).
-We align ourselves with the statement delivered by the distinguished representative of South Africa, on behalf of the Group of 77 and China.
+We align ourselves and fully support the statement delivered by the distinguished Permanent Representative of South Africa, on behalf of the Group of 77 and China.

 I thank you.